agraef/midizap/README.md

 You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
 (The `-s` option a.k.a.\ `SYSTEM_PASSTHROUGH` directive also works on the feedback port, passing through all system messages from the second input port to the second output port unchanged.)

-In most cases, MIDI feedback also gets rid of controls being out of sync with the application.
+If done right, MIDI feedback gets rid of controls being out of sync with the application.
 To these ends, the current state of controls communicated by the host application via the `midi_in2` port will also be recorded in midizap itself, so that subsequent MIDI output for incremental data translations will use the proper values for determining the required relative changes.
 We refer to this as *automatic feedback*.
-Many cheaper devices will provide you with simple sign-bit encoders which don't need any kind of feedback for themselves.
-In this case the automatic feedback will be all that's needed to keep controller and application in sync, and you don't even have to write any translation rules for the feedback side; just enabling the feedback port and hooking it up to the application will be enough.
+Many cheaper devices may provide you with sign-bit encoders which don't need any kind of feedback for themselves.
+In this case the automatic feedback will be all that's needed to keep controller and application in sync, and you don't even have to write any translation rules for the feedback; just enabling the second port and hooking it up to the application will be enough.
 (In fact, if the application also supports sign-bit encoders for all its controls, then you probably won't need any feedback at all.)
 More expensive controllers may provide faders with motors or LEDs on them, however, in which case additional translation rules for the feedback will be needed.

 **NOTE:** Automatic feedback is enabled automatically whenever you create a second pair of ports using `-o2`.
-If you're using the second pair for more esoteric purposes, you may want to disable it, which can be done with the `-n` option, or the `NO_FEEDBACK` directive in the configuration file.
-This prevents the internal bookkeeping required to make incremental data translations work properly with feedback-enabled host applications, so *only* use this option if feedback isn't needed.
+If you're using the second pair for more esoteric purposes, you may want to disable this feature, which can be done with the `-n` option or the `NO_FEEDBACK` directive in the configuration file.
+Use this option *only* if feedback isn't needed with your application.

 An in-depth discussion of controller feedback is beyond the scope of this manual, but we present a few interesting examples below.
 Also, the distribution includes a full-blown example of this kind of setup for your perusal, please check examples/APCmini.midizaprc in the sources.
 It shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour.